krschroeder/base-elem-js/readme.md

 })

 ```
-Adds an event listener to the current elements.
-It's recommended to namespace the events with a '.', for example `click.myClickName`.
-This method is not designed to keep track of multiple events o the same name, so namespacing is important if you seek to potentially remove an event.
-Pass in an array or single value for the `evtName` parameter.
-For a __synthetic event__ pass it in `[]`, so `[syntheticEventName]`, this is essentially for the best Typescript support (otherwise string would invalidate the type checking of the event name).

 ### off
+Removes an event listener from the current elements.
+Pass in the same string value as the 'on' method.
+Namespace with '.', or `click.myClickName` as the function name.
+Can also pass in an array of strings for the `evtName` param.

 ```typescript
 // see EventName type right above off(evtName: EventName | EventName[], config: boolean | AddEventListenerOptions = false): BaseElem;